ulsdevteam/dimes/README.md

 The repository includes [linguijs](https://lingui.dev/) which is an [Open-source](https://github.com/lingui/js-lingui) Internationalization Framework.
 This allows you to do translation work on the UI.

+### Aeon Reading Room Integration

+Available dates for reading rooms can be pulled from Aeon via the request broker by setting the `REACT_APP_ENABLE_READING_ROOM_SELECT` environment variable.
+Not setting this environment variable or leaving it blank will disable this feature.

 ## License

 This code is released under an [MIT License](LICENSE).